Make homemade Cream Style Corn with frozen, fresh or canned corn kernels and have it on the table in less than 30-minutes!

 - Prep corn: rinse and drain4 cups corn kernels

-- If you want super sweet corn, let it soak in milk for 10-15 minutesmilk
+- If you want super sweet corn, let it soak in milk for 10-15 minutesextra milk

 - In a large skillet on medium high heat, melt butter6 tablespoons butter

-- Sprinkle in flour and whisk; stir in heavy cream and continue to whisk2 tablespoons flour, ½ cup heavy cream
+- Sprinkle in flour and whisk; let cook on low heat for 2 minutes; stir in milk and heavy cream and continue to whisk2 tablespoons flour, ½ cup heavy cream, ½ cup milk

 - Add corn; bring to boil; stirring frequently4 cups corn kernels

-- Allow to cook for 10-minutes, stirring frequently; taste for salt and peppersalt and pepper
+- Allow to cook about 20-minutes until kernels are tender; stirring frequently; taste for salt and peppersalt and pepper

 Notes